-Canine Concern was founded over 30 years ago by Eve Waring to teach Children how care and behave around dogs.
-Canine Concern’s “Read to Dogs” programme has been developed to break down barriers where children find it difficult to read or to improve their reading.
+Canine Concern was founded over 30 years ago by Eve Waring to teach Children how to care for and behave around dogs.
+This has progressed to Canine Concern’s “Read to Dogs” programme Which has been developed to break down barriers where children find it difficult to read or to improve their reading.

-With the help of their dogs and volunteer owner teams, children are able to relax in the comfort of being with the dogs and this helps them to become more confident readers who are then able to participate more in school.
-Volunteers and teachers see amazing results and both dog and human volunteers are carefully assessed prior to becoming a Read to Dogs partner.
+Children are able to relax in the comfort of being with the dogs and volunteers which helps them to become more confident readers who are then able to participate more in school work.
+Volunteers and teachers see amazing results.
+Not every dog can do this work, both dog and human volunteers are carefully assessed prior to becoming a Read to Dogs partner.

-Our read to dog’s programme commenced some 10 years ago, which has been more developed over the last 2 years.
+Our read to dog’s programme commenced some 10 years ago, and has become more developed over the last few years.

 We are finding we are getting more schools contacting us requesting a canine visit, as they hear about the benefits.
-Our members are finding it is good for many of our dogs to have variety in their work, so visit the elderly and sick as well as schools.
-So, our read to dogs’ scheme is growing all the time, with many of our new members requesting school visits.
+Our members are finding it is good for many of our dogs to have variety in their work, so will visit the elderly and sick as well as children in schools.
+So, our read to dogs’ scheme is growing all the time, with many of our new members requesting to participate in these school visits.